top of page

 Subsidiaries are subject to withholding taxes; however, there is no withholding tax on the remittance of after-tax profits by a branch to its foreign head office.
 The withholding tax on dividends paid to foreign shareholders is 20% if no tax treaties.

-(A) stay in Taiwan under or equal 90 days within a taxable year:
+(A) Residing in Taiwan for 90 days or less within a fiscal year:

-1. 18% withholding tax (WHT) on salary remuneration received from a Taiwan registered company.
+1. A withholding tax (WHT) of 18% applies to salary compensation received from a company registered in Taiwan.

-(B) stay in Taiwan over 90 days but under 183 days within a taxable year:
+(B) Staying in Taiwan for over 90 days but less than 183 days within a fiscal year:

-(C) stay in Taiwan over or equal 183 days within a taxable year:
+(C) Residing in Taiwan for 183 days or more within a fiscal year:

-You become a Taiwan tax resident if you stay in Taiwan longer than 183 days.
-No withholding tax is imposed on dividends paid to a resident shareholder.
-He/she must file an income tax return between May 1 and May 31 of the following year and pay any tax due.
-The taxpayer must include the income, exemptions, and deductions of his/her spouse and dependents in the tax return.
-If the individual leaves Taiwan in the middle of the year, he/she has to file the tax return before leaving Taiwan.
-An individual taxpayer files the income between May 1 and May 31 the following next year.
+Becoming a tax resident of Taiwan is contingent upon staying in Taiwan for a duration exceeding 183 days.
+No withholding tax is levied on dividends distributed to a resident shareholder.
+The taxpayer is obliged to file an income tax return between May 1 and May 31 of the subsequent year and settle any outstanding tax liabilities.
+Furthermore, the taxpayer must include the income, exemptions, and deductions pertaining to their spouse and dependents in the tax return.
+If the individual departs from Taiwan during the fiscal year, they must file the tax return prior to their departure.
+An individual taxpayer must report their income between May 1 and May 31 of the following year.

 Non-resident shareholders